-- If the TOTALFLEX vehicle is immobilized by "lack of fuel", the vehicle must be refilled with the last type of fuel used - petrol or ethanol. - If it is necessary to fill the tank with a different type of fuel, the following may occur: - Considerable decrease in engine performance. - The vehicle must run for approximately 5 kilometres to recognize the new fuel type, in order to prevent any of the scenarios above.
+- If the TOTALFLEX vehicle is immobilized by "lack of fuel", the vehicle must be refilled with the last type of fuel used - petrol or ethanol. - If it is necessary to fill the tank with a different type of fuel, the following may occur: - Considerable decrease in engine perform- - The vehicle must run for approximately 5 kilometres to recognize the new fuel type, in order to prevent any of the scenarios above. - When the airbags are triggered during an N accident, the fuel supply is interrupted \rightarrow page 41.